 Can a Child Custody Attorney Help Win My Child Custody Case?

 Being a newly single parent may be daunting, especially if you do not know exactly when your child custody payments will stop coming in.
 It can be even more stressful if your child requires special care after they turn 18 years old.
-The attorneys at Hardy Law Group, PLLC are adept with child support cases and will do everything in their power to fight for the child support you are entitled to.
+The Family law lawyers at Hardy Law Group, PLLC are adept with child support cases and will do everything in their power to fight for the child support you are entitled to.
 Call Hardy Law Group, PLLC at (817) 222-0000for a consultation that will help you clarify your situation and give you the confidence you need to make sure your child is taken care of.